sanifhimani/monday_ruby/README.md

 ![Build Status](https://github.com/sanifhimani/monday_ruby/actions/workflows/ci.yml/badge.svg)

-This library provides convenient access to the Monday.com API from the application written in the Ruby language.
-It includes a pre-defined set of actions for the API resources.
+This library provides convenient access to the monday.com API from the application written in the Ruby language.

+The library provides:

+1. A pre-defined set of methods to easily interact with the API resources.
+2. Easy configuration path for fast setup and use.

 **Visit https://monday-ruby.gitbook.io/docs/ for detailed documentation on how to use the library.**